 These 19th century public Victorian gardens are located on one of Porto’s hills, overlooking the Douro River.
 They were initially built to surround the Pavilion hosting the International Exhibition of Porto and several other fairs afterwards.
 Designed by English architect Thomas Dillen Jones and inspired by London’s iconic Crystal Palace, the initial Palacio do Crystal is no longer there and has been replaced by the UFO-like Rosa Mota Pavilion.

-Part of the spectacular forest-like gardens and terraces, however, are still there and can be visited daily, free of charge.
-Filled with fountains, a variety of birds, trees and flower mosaics from all over the world, it’s just the perfect place for a leisurely walk surrounded by the very best of nature.
+Part of the spectacular forest-like gardens and terraces, however, are still there.
+You can visit them daily, free of charge.
+Expect everything from fountains, a variety of birds, trees and flower mosaics from all over the world.

 7. Stroll down Avenida dos Aliados